cerr/MRI_Pancreas_Fullshot_AnatomicCtxShape/README.md

 # MRI_Pancreas_Fullshot_AnatomicCtxShape
-This repository provides pre-trained deep learning models for longitudinal registration and segmentation of organs at risk (OARs) in radiotherapy treatment planning of pancreatic cancer patients.
+This repository provides pre-trained deep learning models [1] for longitudinal registration and segmentation of organs at risk (OARs) in radiotherapy treatment planning of pancreatic cancer patients.

 It operates on axial T2w-MRI scans acquired for this purpose in the head-first supine (HFS) orientation.
-This model requires input segmentations of the OARs listed below to be available on the baseline (earlier) scan.
+This model requires the scans to be rigidly registered, and input segmentations of the OARs listed below to be available on the baseline (earlier) scan.
+Pre-processing including automatic extraction of patient outline and resizing [2] are performed using pyCERR.

 ## Outputs